 In 2023, YWCA Northeast Kansas will host the Racial Justice Challenge during the month of June.
 Stay tuned for updates and registration!

 How does it work?

 Participants download the challenge app for their phone/tablet or log into the challenge website and are then presented with 21 days (four weeks Monday-Friday) of impactful challenges such as reading an article, listening to a podcast, reflecting on personal experience and more.
 Participation in an activity like this helps us to discover how racial injustice and social injustice impact our community, to connect with one another, and to identify ways to dismantle racism and other forms of discrimination.

 We hope that you will go into this challenge with an open heart and an open mind, ready to be pushed out of your comfort zone.
 We know these discussions can be difficult and can bring up powerful emotions, but your commitment to increasing your awareness is what will help move our community forward.

 Join the Movement.

-YWCA Northeast Kansas is joining sister YWCAs across the country in hosting the Stand Against Racism Challenge.
+YWCA Northeast Kansas joins sister YWCAs across the country in hosting the Racial Justice Challenge.
 Join fellow members of the greater Topeka community in furthering our mission of eliminating racism, empowering women, and promoting peace, justice, freedom, and dignity for all.
 We have been doing this work for over 130 years.

-Engage with other participants in the challenge by sharing your reflections on social media by joining the YWCA Northeast Kansas Stand Against Racism Challenge Facebook Group.
+Engage with other participants in the challenge by sharing your reflections on social media by joining the YWCA Northeast Kansas Racial Justice Challenge Facebook Group.